New Multi-region uptime checks and custom-domain status pages

 StatusGator

 The closest direct competitor for vendor status and early warnings, with website, ping, service, and custom monitors.
-ServiceAlert competes on incident depth and cert lifecycle.
+ServiceAlert competes on incident depth, dependency maps, and customer communication.

 Read comparison →